Knowledge base

 • SMTP port & encryption protocol and command/method to activate this protocol: 587 + STARTTLS

-• Username = the complete & full email address ( ? )
+• Username = full & complete email address ( ? )

 • Password = the one generated for the email address you want to access

-• Mandatory authentication for sending emails:
+• Authentication required for sending emails:

 • It is activated in the SMTP settings of your application.

-• Check "use the same settings as the incoming server" or, depending on the software/email clients, enter a username (= complete & full email address) and the generated password.
+• Check "use the same settings as the incoming server" or depending on the software/email clients, enter a username (= full & complete email address) and the generated password.

-Refer to this other guide if you are looking for information about other messaging ports and protocols compatible (SSL / TLS for example).
+Refer to this other guide if you are looking for information about other mail ports and protocols compatible (SSL / TLS for example).

 In case of a problem